alexanderepping/apfelxx_photon_mod/minimizationMinuit/quicknote.md

 # To-Do:
 [ ] write LaTeX file further
-[ ] write README.md file for this folder

-[ ] mainfile execution
 [ ] `#pragma once` errors?
 [ ] add timer and improve output
-[ ] write Initial PDFs as function of the class StructureFunctionsFCN

-[ ] config file: add parameters like (Output? y/n?)

 [x] is it okay to leave the cutoff out? - Yes.
 The cutoff was only used because the output to the LHAPDF file couldn't be zero.
 If it doesn't produce any errors, we can just leave the negative numbers
 [x] initial values? - Don't really matter
 [x] add initial values in the config file
+[x] write Initial PDFs as function of the class StructureFunctionsFCN [x] mainfile execution
+[x] change README.md file for this folder
+[x] Git push

 # Things to check, if there is some error: